 It’s important to understand that all investments carry some amount of risk.
 Otherwise, there would be no opportunity to earn a rate of return.

 It’s always a good idea for investors to familiarize themselves with the risks involved with their desired investments.

-To start, investors can open an account at a brokerage or with an online trading platform to buy and sell securities like stocks and exchange-traded funds.
+To start, investors can open an account at a brokerage or with an online trading platform to buy and sell securities like stocks and exchange-traded funds (ETFs).

-New investors will want to be mindful of investing fees, as those will dip directly into any potential investment returns.
+New investors will want to be mindful of investing fees, as those will reduce any potential investment returns.
 This includes account fees, trading commissions, and the fees built into the funds themselves, called expense ratios.

 An accredited investor — a person or an entity — is qualified to invest in certain private investments like a hedge fund or a venture capital fund.
 Individuals must meet a substantial financial bar or have industry expertise to be accredited.